-Yes you can!
-In fact, these type of service-related disabilities have a name: secondary service-connected disabilities.
+Yes, you can!
+In fact, these types of service-related disabilities have a name: secondary service-connected disabilities.
 The regulation, 38 C.F.R.§ 3.310(a), provides:

 [D]isability which is proximately due to or the result of a service-connected disease or injury shall be service connected.
 When service connection is thus established for a secondary condition, the secondary condition shall be considered a part of the original condition.

 For secondary service-connected disability claims, as with all service-connected disability claims, medical nexus evidence is the key to success.
 That is, a VA examiner or a private physician must find, within reasonable medical probability, that the service-connected disability is a cause of the secondary condition.